 This Butternut Squash Soup with Ginger and Orange juice is warm, smooth and silky.
 It has a zesty flavour from freshly grated ginger and orange juice that makes it far more interesting than ordinary butternut squash soup.
 It’s dairy-free too.

 Saturday’s farmer’s market was overflowing with squash, and I couldn’t resist, even though I already had a bag full of gigantic heads of cauliflower, Brussels sprouts, apples, pears and more.
 I was in a soup mood, browsing the stalls and planning . . . cauliflower soup, tomato basil soup, carrot-ginger soup, good old chicken soup and well, I just had to add butternut squash soup with ginger to that list of mine.

 I often make squash soup with a tart Granny Smith apple, or even with lemongrass and coconut milk, but this time I added the juice of half an orange and some fresh ginger.
 A garnish of crispy fried shallots provided the sought-after crunch.

 First, cut the squash into cubes and roast it in the oven while you sauté onions and garlic.
 Then, add the roasted cubes to the soup pot along with ginger, orange juice and broth.
 Simmer to allow the flavours to blend, then purée in a blender until velvety smooth.
-Finally, use the same skillet to quickly sauté thin slices of shallot to add a crispy garnish and serve.
+Finally, use the same skillet to quickly sauté thin slices of shallot to add a crispy garnish.
+Serve, and wait for the compliments!

 This soup freezes well.
 I often make a double batch of this recipe, pour it into Mason jars and freeze it for winter lunches.
 Serve it with the Super Seedy Snack Crackers, pictured above.
 They’re packed full of pumpkin seeds, sunflower seeds, sesame seeds, poppy seeds, and chia seeds with a little nutritional yeast added in for extra flavour.